 - Only use about 2 tbsp of buttercream per layer so that you have enough to decorate with!

 - With the leftover buttercream, as you can see, I covered the sides (and top) too!
 Do a first layer of around the edge and top using a large metal scraper and refriergate for 30 minutes.
 Repeat again with a slightly thicker layer of buttercream.

 - I slather it on all over using an off-set spatula, and then run the metal scraper round till its smooth.
 The more you put on, the thicker it’ll be as because you are making it smooth, more comes off than you realise with smoothing it over.

-- Using a disposable piping bags, pipe it round the edge of the cake, edging over slight bits to create the drip.
+- Pipe it round the edge of the cake, edging over slight bits to create the drip.
 You don’t need to use too much per drip as it’ll drop quite far down by itself!
 Fill in the top with more caramel so the top is also covered.
-Refrigerate the cake for about 15 minutes.
+Refrigerate the cake for about 30 minutes.

-- Pipe on the rest of your Salted Caramel Buttercream, and put on some Rolos, and sprinkles!
+- Pipe on the rest of your buttercream, and put on some Rolos, and sprinkles!
 Don’t pipe the buttercream too close to the edge of the cake as the weight might make it fall down (because of being on the caramel) so move it in slightly like I have!
 Enjoy!

 - I seriously recommend using a Metal Scraper for the decoration of the buttercream, and the Disposable Piping Bags..
 I wouldn't be anywhere without them!